xrgloria/ck3-shieldmaidens/README.md

 ### For Steam
 [b]WIP[/b]

-As a Pagan Norse leader, appoint Shieldmaidens to be your champions and commanders.
+As a Pagan Norse leader, appoint Shieldmaidens to be your champions, commanders, and now marshal!.
 If you get annoyed, relieve them of their duties.

 Based on CK2's Shieldmaiden trait.